 Charlottesville Virginia DUI Attorney

 When you are charged with a DUI, the implications of these criminal charges can be far-reaching and damaging.
 License suspensions and administrative consequences will often precede any consequences that would stem from a conviction on DUI charges.
 An attorney will be able to walk you through your charges and examine your case.
-If you or a loved one has been charged with their first DUI in Virginia, contact attorney Thomas M. Wilson today for a free consultation.
+If you or a loved one has been charged with their first DUI in Virginia, Contact me today for a free consultation.